nemaload/workflow-utils/README.md

 This tool is under development, and is a concurrent Go port of autorectify.
 It is not functional at the moment, as priority has shifted to other tasks.

+## hdf-utils

+This is a set of scripts that can examine the lightsheet (and possibly lightfield?)
+HDF5 files and convert them to other formats.